nestorSag/mlops-lite/README.md

 ### Model deployment

-Model deployment can be triggered from the local develpment environment using `make` rules, or by triggering a GitHub actions job.
+Model deployment can be triggered from the local development environment using `make` rules, or by triggering a GitHub actions job.
 The latter is recommended to avoid uncommited code leaking into deployed models.

 When a model is deployed, an [AWS SageMaker endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html) is created for live scoring.
-This can be used to batch prediction as well.
+This can be used for batch prediction as well.

 ### Model monitoring